Have you ever bought a beautiful little basil seedling from your local nursery, only to have it quickly turn scraggly, tall, woody, and sparse?

-Make sure you learn how to dry and preserve your harvested herbs so that nothing goes to waste.
+Plus, make sure you learn how to dry and preserve your harvested herbs so that nothing goes to waste.
 You can learn two of the easiest methods for drying herbs at home in our article here.

 And if you’d rather learn how to freeze your huge basil harvest, take a look as Tracey tests four of the most popular basil freezing methods and reveals the only way that really works.